The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Discussion

 \subsubsection{The Male Gaze}

 We found that images with captions mentioning women were more likely to included in the LAION-Aesthetics 6.5+ Dataset, while those mentioning men or LGBTQ+ people were more likely to be excluded.
-It follows that datasets curated and models evaluated with LAP will reflect these biases.
-In doing so, LAP may be reinforcing the heterosexual male gaze in western visual art history \cite{mulvey_male_gaze_1975, berger2008ways} at scale.
+It follows that datasets curated and models evaluated with LAP may also reflect these biases.
+In doing so, LAP reinforces the heterosexual male gaze in western visual art history \cite{mulvey_male_gaze_1975, berger2008ways} at scale.
+According to \citet{berger2008ways}, \textit{``Women [in western art] are depicted in a quite different way from men — not because the feminine is different from the masculine — but because the ideal spectator is always assumed to be male and the image of the woman is designed to flatter him.''} We found that LAP was designed according to the taste of one man: LAION's founder.

+The male gaze is not new to computer vision.
+In 1973, male researchers at the University of Southern California digitized an image of the \textit{Playboy} model Lena Forsén to test image compression techniques \cite{mulvin2021proxies}.
+The ``Lena image'' became ubiquitous in computer vision research.
+Despite decades of criticism that the Lena image perpetuates misogyny \cite{chang2019brotopia, munson1996note}, IEEE publications did not prohibit its use until 2024 \cite{ieee_lena_ban_2024}.
+Much like Lena's image circulated without her consent among computer vision researchers for decades, images of (disproportionally) women now similarly circulate among computer vision researchers through the LAION-Aesthetics 6.5+ Dataset.

 Although AI fairness researchers often critique data exclusions, \citet{hoffmann2021terms} critiques including marginalized communities in oppressive technologies.
 Recently, women have been immensely harmed by the proliferation of visual generative AI models.
 The United Nations has warned that generative AI is a major contributor to violence against women \cite{un_violence_women}.
 This violence has been facilitated by a rise of commercial AI-based nudification apps, often specifically designed to create nude images of women \cite{gibson2025analyzing}.
 However, this problem is not unique to dedicated nudification apps.
 At the time of our writing, thousands of men on X (formerly Twitter) have began using Grok to create and share NCII and CSAM of women and girls \cite{grok_ncii}.
-Aesthetic evaluation models that increase the likelihood of women being included in AI training data, like LAP, risk exacerbating these harms.
-We caution that greater inclusion in the training data for harmful AI systems can do more harm than good.
+Of course, we cannot know whether these proprietary models rely on the LAION-Aesthetics Predictor or Datasets.
+Nevertheless, we expect that aesthetic evaluation models that increase the likelihood of women being included in AI training data risks exacerbating these harms.
+Much like recent work on how concept filtering impacts T2I CSAM generation \cite{cretu2025csam_laion_filtering}, we encourage future research on the relationship between aesthetic filtering and the generation of sexual imagery.